nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

 # implement a graph query language

 - would allow for quickly and easily scripting some stuff up in cards
-- search by tags and connections
-  - ex: return card IDs of multiple inboxes
-  - `#developer -> #inbox`
-    - return the last thing automatically?
 - shouldn't be too hard
 - like relational database from old awk book
 - look at graphql for inspiration?